CarlaAstudillo/feats_thru_sheets/README.md

 1Jn4I3FIerKG5UGJSq3c3bEDs_V_9OxIGUnJ-Bu-3vEQ
 ```

-Open up the js folder and find the corresponding init_.js file.
-For the Breaking News Template, open `init_breaking.js` and for the Features Template, open `init_feature.js`
+Pick the template you'd like to use.
+Open up the js folder and find the init.js file.

 Paste your Google Spreadsheet code to var public_spreadsheet_url.